Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 Living with a Cerebral Contusion

-In general, the affected person is usually unconscious for a short time (for a few minutes) or for a longer time.
-When they wake up, they often find themselves sleepy, confused, restless, or restless.
+In general, the affected person is usually unconscious for a short time (a few minutes) or for a longer time.
+When they wake up, they often find themselves sleepy, confused, or restless.
 They may have vomiting, seizures, or problems with balance or coordination.
-The ability to think and control of the senses and emotions is usually affected.
+The ability to think and control the senses and emotions is usually affected.

 We group the following recommendations: